 Per federal regulations [45 CFR 46.109 (a)], the IRB has the authority to approve, require modifications in (to secure approval), or disapprove all proposed research activities.
-The investigator will be notified in writing of the IRB's decision.
-An investigator may appeal the revisions required by the IRB.
-This appeal should be in writing and submitted to the IRB for review.
-All appeals will be reviewed by the convened IRB at the next available meeting.
+The investigator will be notified in writing of the IRB's decision - this decision/determination is provided in a formal letter to the investigator, via the IRB's electronic submission system.